Articles > Kyoto & Osaka Autumn Indulgence on a Cheap Budget

 From Top Left: Sukiyaki, Katsudon, Tsukemen, Ramen, Yakinuku (Red Meat & Sirloin), Yakiniku (Kobe), Soba, Takoyaki, Sushi, Tempura, Oysters, Omu Rice, Yakisoba, Okonomiyaki, Kushikatsu

 Our Japanese meals were cheap, fast, tasty, and filling!
-Near our airbnb in Osaka, we had great sukiyaki at a Sukiya chain restaurant, incredibly cheap breakfast set at a mom-and-pop cafe (350yen/S$3.17/US$2.38 per pax), tskuemen ramen at Maruboshi Tskuemen, and croffles breakfast at Yogi Cafe.
+Near our airbnb in Osaka, we had great sukiyaki at a Sukiya chain restaurant, incredibly cheap breakfast set at a mom-and-pop cafe (350yen/S$3.17/US$2.38 per pax), tsukemen ramen at Maruboshi Tsukemen, and croffles breakfast at Yogi Cafe.

 Near downtown Osaka, we had a fabulous Kobe beef dinner at Kitashinchi Yakiniku Kikuchi (best to go to any steakhouse during lunch hour for half price!).
 At Ikeda, the small city which hosts the cup noodle museum, we snacked on takoyaki balls from Tako Suke, and an awesome soba meal at Torisoba.